 Primary school outreach

 Our researchers can provide flexible, interactive and fun activities, delivered at your school.
 These can be adapted to suit most age groups.
 Please contact firstname.lastname@example.org for more information.

 We provide opportunities for secondary school aged children to visit our laboratories and experience lab work.
 We take part in activities including Access to Bristol, STEM Taster Day, Biomedical Science Taster Day, Insight in to Bristol and the Sutton Trust Summer School.

 Our researchers can also visit your school, college or event to give a research or career talk.
 Alternatively we can take part in more informal Q and A sessions.
 Please contact email@example.com for more information.

 Wider community outreach

 We take part in various events open to members of the public.
 These have included researchers giving talks at events such as the Pint of Science Festival or Science Cafés, or providing hands on activities at events including the March for Science and Big Bang Bristol.

 Our researchers also share ideas with the wider community via articles and online media:

 Follow us on Twitter @BristolCMM to keep up to date with CMM news.

-Outreach volunteers – Please contact the CMM Outreach Officer, Sara Correia Carreira on S.Carreira@bristol.ac.uk if you would like to take part in outreach activities.
+Want to be an outreach volunteer?
+Please contact our CMM Outreach Officer, Sara Correia Carreira by email S.Carreira@bristol.ac.uk, if you would like to take part in School outreach activities.